mebjas/realtime-notification/README.md

 {
   channel: (string) (required) - key of the variable to bind to in redis cache,
-  message: (function) callback function called when ever a change occurs to variable defined by key (channel),
+  message: (function) callback function called when ever a change occurs to variable defined by key (channel), }
-  connect: (function) callback function called when client connects to the socket server }
 ```